microsoft/bedrock/docs/azure-simple/README.md

 - `dns_prefix`: `testazuresimple`
 - `vnet_name`: `testazuresimplevnet`

 Note: You need to create a resource group in your subscription first before you apply terraform.
-Use the following command to create a resource group
+Create a resource group:
 ```bash
 az group create -l westus2 -n testazuresimplerg
 ```

 The, `gitops_ssh_key` is a _path_ to the RSA private key we created under [Set Up Flux Manifest Repository](#set-up-flux-manifest-repository)
-The `ssh_public_key` is the RSA public key that was created for [AKS node access](#create-an-rsa-key-for-logging-into-aks-nodes).
+The `ssh_public_key` is the RSA public key that was created for [AKS node access](#generate-the-node-key).

-Make a copy of the `terraform.tfvars` file and name it `testazuresimple.tfvars` for a working copy.
-Next, using the values just defined, fill in the other values that were generated.
-Then, remove the old terraform.tfvars file.
+Make a copy of the `terraform.tfvars` file and name it `testazuresimple.tfvars`.
+Using the values just defined, fill in the other values that were generated.
+Remove the old terraform.tfvars file.

-When complete `testazuresimple.tfvars` should resemble:
+When complete, `testazuresimple.tfvars` should resemble:

 ```bash
 $ cat testazuresimple.tfvars